Bruno Perreau: Minority democracy

-Inspired by his current focus on the legal interface between minority and majority cultures, Perreau is currently researching the possibility of a “minority democracy.”
-Minorities, which experience both exclusion and conditional assimilation (“passing”), denature the clarity of the majority relationship to the law, notably political representation.
-He explores precedents from Condorcet's social mathematics to affirmative action in the United States and France via proportional representation in Israel and Germany.
-This new approach brings his previous research into the development of a sense of belonging to bear on the way society conceptualizes legal rights.
-Minority democracy would not entail a mode of decision-making that replaces majority rule by minority rule, but rather a system that recognizes the minority dimension existing in all of us.
+Currently, he focuses on the legal interface between minority and majority cultures, researching the possibility of a 'minority democracy.'
+Minorities, who experience both exclusion and conditional assimilation (or 'passing'), challenge the clarity of the majority's relationship to the law, especially in the area of political representation.
+He explores precedents ranging from Condorcet's social mathematics to affirmative action in the United States and France.
+This new approach brings his previous research into the development of a sense of belonging to bear on the way society conceptualises legal rights.
+Minority democracy would not entail a mode of decision-making that replaces majority rule by minority rule, but rather a system that recognises the minority dimension existing in all of us.
 Perreau coined the concept of intrasectionality to refer to the presence of others in each of us.
 He concludes that the way in which each individual is treated, particularly by the law, depends on the treatment of others.
 The result is a solidarist vision of identity that moves away from the more fragmentary approach promoted by the notion of intersectionality.
+Perreau thus offers a new theory of justice by connecting all experiences of injustice.